constbar/get_next_line/README.md

 ## get_next_line

-project of 42 school where it is necessary to create a custom function that reads from a file descriptor line by line in C.
+project of 42 school where it is necessary to create a custom function in C that reads from a file descriptor line by line.

 get_next_line function in a loop will allow you to read the whole text available in the file descriptor till eof.